 photo by: Global Jet

+I really wanted to know exactly how and why nonstop flights are better.
 Surprisingly, it took a lot a research to figure this out.
 I thought a simple Google search would turn up the answers.
 Instead, I spent hours digging through websites, running calculations and conversions, and even browsed through flight school manuals to learn why stopover flights are worse for the environment.
 Because it’s so hard to find this info, I encourage you to take notes and spread the word.
+Knowing that all flights are not created equal will help you to make informed choices.

 - During a 143 mile direct flight (roughly Washington, D.C. to Philadelphia, PA), 51% of fuel burned is from the taxi, takeoff, climb, and landing.